hogaku/oci-genai-agent-sdk-chat-template/README.md

 # OCI Generative AI Agent SDK Chat Template

 This repository provides a customizable chat application template using Oracle's Generative AI Agent SDK.
-The sample is designed to be flexible, with features for adjusting system prompts, retry logic, and user preferences.
+The sample is designed to be flexible, with features for adjusting system prompts, retry logic, and session metadata.

 ## Features
 - Easy-to-modify system prompt for specific use cases.
 - Built-in retry logic for error handling.
-- Adjustable properties like `max_tokens` and `detail_level`.

 ## Prerequisites
 - Python 3.12 or later